iamkrunalrk/reinforcement-learning-for-robotic-arm-manipulation/README.md

-# Hierarchical Reinforcement Learning for Robotic Manipulation
+# Reinforcement Learning for Robotic Arm Manipulation

 This repository contains the code to train a robotic arm to open a door in the Robosuite environment using reinforcement learning (RL) techniques.